Endeavor Air: Pinnacle Airlines

 On May 8, 2002, Express Airlines changed its name to Pinnacle Airlines.
 A new holding company, Pinnacle Airlines Corporation, had been created earlier that year.
 Pinnacle Airlines, Inc was moved from Northwest Airlines, Inc to Pinnacle Airlines Corporation.
 Over the next decade, the parent company acquired other airlines, such as Colgan Air and Mesaba Airlines.

 In 2006, Northwest agreed to a new Air Service Agreement (ASA) that contracted Pinnacle to fly 124 CRJs until 2017.
 A clause within the ASA stipulated that if Pinnacle and the Air Line Pilots Association did not agree on a new pilot contract by March 31, 2007, then Northwest could remove up to 17 CRJs from Pinnacle's fleet.
 After the deadline passed with no new pilot contract, Northwest exercised its right to remove 17 CRJs from Pinnacle, starting in September 2008 at a rate of two CRJs per month.
 These 17 CRJs were handed over to Mesaba Airlines in 2008, which Pinnacle's parent company later acquired in 2010.

 Northwest had also allowed Pinnacle to seek flying for other carriers.
 On April 30, 2007, Pinnacle Airlines Corp. signed a 10-year contract with Delta Air Lines to be a Delta Connection carrier.
-The 16 CRJ-900s began delivery in November 2007 and the deliveries were completed in May 2009.
+The 16 CRJ900s began delivery in November 2007 and the deliveries were completed in May 2009.
 The first batch of delivered aircraft was based in Atlanta and began service in December 2007.
 On June 10, 2008, Pinnacle announced that Delta planned to withdraw from the contract by July 31, 2008, for failure to make its timetable.
 However, on July 18, 2008, Delta announced that an agreement had been reached that would allow Pinnacle to continue flying for Delta under the terms of the initial contract.
-The remaining 4 CRJ-900s would be delivered between January and May 2009, at which point all 15 CRJ-900s would be in service for Delta Connection.
+The remaining 4 CRJ900s would be delivered between January and May 2009, at which point all 15 CRJ900s would be in service for Delta Connection.